-With this information we created the following waterfall graph that outlines the changes in mean FTETC due to the identified main drivers.
+♠ Figure 7a: Selected deltas to mean base line FTETC (without age differences), group 1 only.
+Confidence intervals were ignored.
+With this information we created the waterfall graph in figure 7a that outlines the changes in mean FTETC due to the identified main drivers.